nbahador/ictal-chirps-derivative-dataset/README.md

 # Ictal Chirps Dataset and Materials

-This repository will host the dataset and related materials for the study:
+This repository will host the link to dataset and related materials for the study:

 **"Semi-Automated Detection, Annotation, and Prognostic Assessment of Ictal Chirps in Intracranial EEG from Patients with Epilepsy"**